graasp/docs/README.md

 > [!WARNING]
 > If you want to locally develop one of the internationalisations you will have to start the app with the correct local:
-> `yarn start --locale fr` This is because the locales are different SPAs.
+> `yarn start --locale fr` This is because the locales are different SPAs (single page apps).

 ### Build